 The first time I ate stromboli was a few years ago at 3:00 in the morning after a night out in Fort Myers, Florida.
 And oooohh my, did it taste delicious!
 Our friend's mother had made it for us, knowing we would likely be hungry when we got back to her house.
 My husband and I often reminisce about that late-night meal and immediately we are both salivating as badly as our 6-month-old drool machine, Sammy.
 Over the years, we have talked about attempting a stromboli recipe ourselves, but we just never did it.
 Until now!

 I didn't want to make just any old stromboli recipe.
 I wanted to make one that looked and sounded really good.
-I kept my eyes open for a while and eventually I came across this recipe from Parenting magazine, of all places.
+I kept my eyes open for a while and eventually I came across this recipe from Parenting magazine.
 It is incredible!
 We had a friend over at our house when it came out of the oven and the three of us stood at the kitchen counter and devoured almost the entire thing as if we were cows at the trough.

 You have to make this!
 Yes, I'm giving orders.
 I don't want anyone to miss out.